3.13 Provisions, Contingent Liabilities and Contingent Assets

 Specific valuation techniques used to value financial instruments include:

-iii) the fair value of forward foreign exchange contracts are determined using forward exchange rates at the Balance Sheet date
+- the fair value of forward contracts is determined using forward exchange rates prevailing with Authorised Dealers dealing in foreign exchange.

 i.
 Risk identification and definition - Focused on identifying relevant risks, creating, updating clear definitions to ensure undisputed understanding along with details of the underlying root causes contributing factors.